Gabagool-Technologies/gaba-burn/README.md

 <div align="left">

-Gaba Burn is a pragmatic, performance-first fork of Burn focused on three things:
+Gaba Burn is a pragmatic, performance-first fork of Burn built to power **Famiglia Routes**, AI-driven route optimization for waste management companies.
+We focus on three things:

-- Rock-solid, portable CPU performance (autovectorized Rust fallback + optional hand-tuned native kernels).
+- Rock-solid, portable CPU performance (autovectorized Rust fallback + optional hand-tuned Zig kernels).
 - Reproducible developer workflows: fast benches, deterministic fixtures, and xtask-driven experiments.
 - Clear upgrade paths for GPU acceleration (CUDA/ROCm/Metal) while keeping local-first inference simple.

+**Primary Use Case: Famiglia Routes**

+Famiglia Routes uses Gaba Burn's Rust+Zig stack to deliver:
+- 50x faster route optimization than Python solutions
+- Client-side WASM inference (zero server costs)
+- Real-time traffic prediction and route adaptation
+- Privacy-first: all data stays on device

-This repository is where we iterate quickly on native kernels, quantized primitives, and a small, auditable set of runtime features so you can ship models that run well everywhere from laptops to clouds.
+This repository is where we iterate quickly on native kernels (Zig), quantized primitives, and route optimization algorithms so you can ship models that run well everywhere from browsers to clouds.

 ## What changed